Australia | Twelve Apostles Lodge Walk | Adult Only

 Castle Cove / Johanna Beach – 7 km

-Today begins in the tea-trees with a few impromptu peeks out to the Southern Ocean.
-Enter a flawlessly-groomed grass tree forest and hear tales dating back 104 million years at Dinosaur Cove.
+Today begins in the tea-trees with a few impromptus peeks out to the Southern Ocean.
+Enter a flawlessly groomed grass tree forest and hear tales dating back 104 million years at Dinosaur Cove.
 Next, drop down onto Johanna Beach, an opportunity to kick off the boots and walk barefoot with wind-swept waves just meters away.
-This two-kilometer stretch has a knack of clearing busy minds and washing away city stresses.
-At the end of the beach is your cool water and lemonade greeting.
+This two-kilometer stretch has a knack for clearing busy minds and washing away city stresses.
+At the end of the beach are your cool water and lemonade greeting.
 Hop in the van or choose to walk back to the lodge under your own steam.

 About Twelve Apostles Lodge

-The architecturally-designed lodge has been crafted with environmental sensitivity in mind.
-This translates to passive solar design, hydronic heating, low consumption electric and water fittings, on site waste water treatment and composting, plus a self-sufficient water supply.
-And there’s reason this eco-development is award-winning, delivering modern comforts with equal rigor.
-Expect Myrtle & Moss toiletries, hair dryers, library, mobile coverage (Telstra only).
+The architecturally designed lodge has been crafted with environmental sensitivity in mind.
+This translates to passive solar design, hydronic heating, low consumption electric and water fittings, on-site wastewater treatment and composting, plus a self-sufficient water supply.
+And there’s the reason this eco-development is award-winning, delivering modern comforts with equal rigor.
+Expect Myrtle & Moss toiletries, hairdryers, library, mobile coverage (Telstra only).